ElliotNB/js-replay/README.md

 ```

 The test script will be logged to the console as a JSON string.
 Save the JSON to a file for later playback.

+## Requirements

+At the moment, jsReplay requires jQuery 1.7+.
+This requirements will be removed in future versions.

+jsReplay only supports Chrome and has only been tested in Chrome 59. jsReplay should not be expected to function properly in other web browsers.